-Spring Weather Forecast 2024 – United States
+Spring Forecast 2025 – United States

 Overall, we see a cool and stormy season for most places of the United States.
-(Jump to Canada’s Spring 2024 Weather Forecast.)
+(Jump to Canada’s Spring 2025 Weather Forecast.)
 The exceptions will be in The Southeast and South Central states, where temperatures will be a bit warmer, but even areas in the Southwest will see a slow warm-up.

-Related: “The louder the frog, the more the rain” and other fun spring weather lore sayings
+RELATED: “The louder the frog, the more the rain” and other fun spring weather lore sayings

 Will the weather impact your Easter Sunday plans?
+(See Easter weather below.)

-United States Easter Forecast
+United States Easter Weather Forecast

 Zone 1 – Northeast & New England